-When traction control is switched off, the rear wheel may spin during high acceleration and on surfaces with low grip.

-After the ignition is switched back on, traction control is enabled again.
+When motorcycle traction control is switched off, the rear wheel may spin during high acceleration and on surfaces with low grip.
+After the ignition is switched back on, the motorcycle traction control is reactivated.

-Traction control is controlled via the "Drive Mode" (p.
-185) menu on the combination instrument.
-Traction control can be switched off in the "MTC/ABS" menu.
+The motorcycle traction control is operated through the "Drive Mode" (\ p.
+183) menu on the combination instrument.
+The motorcycle traction control can be switched off in the "MTC/ABS" menu.